syncfusion-content/blazor-docs/blazor/visual-studio-integration/Syncfusion-Notifications.md

 # Syncfusion&reg; Notifications

 Syncfusion&reg; enhances the user experience in Blazor applications through notification messages.
-These notifications cover various aspects, including alerts for trial applications when utilizing Syncfusion&reg; trial assemblies, updates regarding the availability of the latest Syncfusion&reg; NuGet package, and notifications regarding newer releases of Essential Studio.
+These notifications cover various aspects, including alerts for trial applications when utilizing Syncfusion&reg; trial assemblies, updates regarding the availability of the latest Syncfusion&reg; NuGet package, and notifications regarding newer releases of Essential Studio&reg;.
 By keeping users informed, Syncfusion&reg; ensures that developers stay updated with Syncfusion&reg; latest features and enhancements.

-N> The Syncfusion&reg; Notification feature is available from Essential Studio v22.1.34.
+N> The Syncfusion&reg; Notification feature is available from Essential Studio&reg; v22.1.34.

 ## Notification Configuration